luciopaiva/country-flags/README.md

 ![Country flags](dist/country-flag.png)

 Simple Javascript/CSS script to display country flags (and also ISO country code info).
+Flags are 32x32 pixels with transparent background.

 See it running live [here](https://luciopaiva.com/country-flags).